eonu/fpga/projects/combinational/3-seven-segment-decoder/README.md

 ## Inputs

 - `value`: 4-bit input representing the value to be displayed (0-15).
-  - Should be controlled by four toggle switches.
+  - Should be controlled by four slide switches.
 - `decimal`: 1-bit input representing a decimal/hexadecimal mode selector.
-  - Should be controlled by a single toggle switch.
+  - Should be controlled by a single slide switch.
   - When driven high, the display should be in decimal mode and show:
     - digits 0-9 if `value` is between 0-9,
     - a hyphen (`-`) if `value` is between 10-15.